newnightcoder/100daysofcode/R1D87+88/LOG DAYS 87+88.md

 **what i did:**

 DAY 87:
-- i took day 87 off! unplanned but obviously necessary, breaks help knowledge/understanding sink in and relieve tensions.
+- i took day 87 off! unplanned but obviously necessary, breaks help knowledge/understanding sink in and relieve tensions! :P

 DAY 88:
 - i did make the GET request via Postman to receive hotel info from Paris and London and it worked.